-- The member's name and Humana member ID number - The provider's name and Carelon Provider ID number - The code(s) and reason why the determination should be reconsidered - If you are submitting a timely filing appeal, you must send proof of original receipt of the appeal by fax or EDI for reconsideration - If the appeal is regarding a clinical edit denial, the appeal must have all the supporting documentation as to the justification for reversing the determination
+- The member's name and Humana member ID number - The provider's name and Carelon provider ID number - The code and reason why the determination should be reconsidered

-Mail:
+If you are submitting a timely filing appeal, you must send proof of original receipt of the appeal by fax or EDI for reconsideration.
+If the appeal is regarding a clinical edit denial, the appeal must have all the supporting documentation as to the justification for reversing the determination.

-Carelon Health Options
+Mail

-P.O.
+Submit written provider disputes via mail to: Carelon Health Options P.O.
 Box 1856 Appeals Department Hicksville, NY 11802-1856

-Member grievance, appeals and fair hearing requests
+Member grievances, appeals and fair hearing requests

 Members have the right to file a grievance or appeal.
-They also have the right to request a state hearing once they exhaust their appeal rights.
-Please refer to Humana's member grievance and appeals procedures for further information.
+They also have the right to request a fair hearing once they exhaust their appeal rights.

-Carelon strongly encourages providers to rely on electronic submission, either through EDI or eServices, to achieve the highest success rate of first-submission claims.
+Carelon strongly encourages providers use electronic submission, either through EDI or eServices, to achieve the highest success rate of first-submission claims.